 - day trips for lunch at the Homestead Heritage Farm with a stop at Magnolia Market at the Silos

-- facials followed with lunch and shopping
+- facials followed by lunch and shopping

 - a weekend getaway to the Texas Hill Country